IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ---
 title: Theming Demo
 _description: Ignite UI for Angular uses SASS functions and mixins to give you the ability of styling easily your entire application or only specific parts of it with only a couple of steps.
-_keywords: Ignite UI for Angular, Angular Theming Component, Angular Theming, Ignite UI for Angular Components, Ignite for Agular Themes
+_keywords: Ignite UI for Angular, Angular Theming Component, Angular Theming, Ignite UI for Angular Components, Ignite for Agular Themes, Global Theme, Component Theme
 ---

 ## Theming Demo